NT Volunteer of the Year Awards

 Nominations open in June each year.

-When and where the awards will take place
+Where the awards will take place

 Awards will be held in two locations: